jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 A question about any previous Scout achievement was fair game:
 * The Patrol Leader could be vicious in trying to stump you.
-* The Troop Committe reviews were usually pretty easy.
+* The Troop Committee reviews were usually pretty easy.
 The dads generally asked generic Scouting questions or how school was going.
 * The District Committee review wasn't vicious, but it was thorough.
 There was usually a question about personal character.
 I was asked how my fellow classmates would know that I was an Eagle in school even when I wasn't wearing my Scout uniform.